What to expect at Cape Hillsborough

 Our Experience & Tips

 We came to Cape Hillsborough Tourist Park two times during our adventures.
-The first time, when we were doing our Queensland loop by Eungella National Park to see platypus, and the second time on our way to Cape York.
+The first time was when we were doing our Queensland loop by Eungella National Park to see platypus, and the second time was on our way to Cape York.

 Both times we enjoyed kangaroos on the beach and Kasha even caught two flatheads that we enjoyed for dinner.

 The beach at Cape Hillsborough is stunning and definitely one of the best in Australia.

 During our stay, we did all the walks and learned a lot about Cape Hillsborough and its traditional owners.
 It is a great place to stay with your family for at least a week.